singlestore-labs/singlestore-planes-reference-architecture-node/README.md

 7. Adjust connection details in `docker-compose-managed-service.yaml` to point to your managed service cluster and S3 bucket.

+   Set `S3_REGION`, `S3_BUCKET`, `S3_ACCESSKEY`, and `S3_SECRETKEY` to match your AWS S3 details for the flights bucket.

+   If you have a folder inside your bucket, set `S3_FOLDER`.
+E.g. if I have a bucket named `planes-app` and a folder inside named `flights`, then `S3_BUCKET=planes-app` and `S3_FOLDER=flights`.
+Unfortunately we can't use the shorthand ~~'planes-app/flights'~~ used by piplines.

+   Set `SINGLESTORE_HOST`, `SINGLESTORE_USER`, and `SINGLESTORE_PASSWORD` to the SingleStore cluster details.

-8. Run `docker-compose build -f docker-compose-managed-service.yaml` to build all the containers.
+8. Run `docker-compose -f docker-compose-managed-service.yaml build` to build all the containers.

-9. Run `docker-compose up -f docker-compose-managed-service.yaml` to start the apps.
+9. Run `docker-compose -f docker-compose-managed-service.yaml up` to start the apps.

 10. Browse to http://localhost:8000/ and watch the planes move.
 Click on a plane to see the details, and choose a load date to see historical data.

-11. When you're done, hit cntrl-c and run `docker-compose down -f docker-compose-managed-service.yaml` to stop all the containers.
+11. When you're done, hit cntrl-c and run `docker-compose -f docker-compose-managed-service.yaml down` to stop all the containers.

 ## Install on self-managed cluster with Containers